 Flowering houseplants add life to interiors

 1. Give your flowering houseplants some sunlight.
 They may vary widely in color and form, but they all share one thing in common.
 They all need at least some concentrated hours of bright to direct sunlight in order to flower.

 Plants need at least some sunlight to flower

-Read the label carefully to determine what kind of sunlight your plant needs to thrive.
-No plant likes to be placed in a dark corner.
+Read the label carefully to determine what kind of sunlight your plant prefers and place it in the proper location.
+Remember, no plant can thrive in a dark corner.